coderabbitai/coderabbit-docs/docs/Future Development.md

 # 🚀 Future Developments

 We are actively iterating and refining CodeRabbit, and this is a sneak peek into the upcoming milestones and releases.
-We are focused on making the Applied AI review better than an average reviewer.
+We are focused on making the Applied AI review better than the median manual review.
 In addition to that, we are looking at a holistic user experience with various integrations and types of reviews.

 ## 🧠 Applied AI Improvements